-It is probable that the cholera poison is generally introduced into the system by being swallowed in water or food, but it may also spread through the air and be inhaled by the lungs, as shown by cases of infection of persons who have washed the clothes of patients soiled with cholera evacuations, and by the history of the Southampton outbreak in 1866, where the first cases originated from the spray and effluvia given off from the sewers at the town pumping station.
+It is probable that the cholera poison is generally introduced into the system by being swallowed in water or food; but it may also spread through the air and be inhaled by the lungs, as shown by cases of infection of persons who have washed the clothes of patients soiled with cholera evacuations, and by the history of the Southampton outbreak in 1866, where the first cases originated from the spray and effluvia given off from the sewers at the town pumping station.

-The incubation period of cholera is usually very short - one or two days; but it may occasionally be prolonged to ten days or more.
+The incubation period of cholera is usually very short -one or two days; but it may occasionally be prolonged for 10 days or more.
 The evacuations are most infective during the height of the disease; and it is believed that the specific virus (bacilli) may multiply, after leaving the body, in water or soil of suitable temperature.

 In epidemic periods the proportion of deaths to attacks is greatest during the period of maximum intensity of the epidemic.
 When the epidemic is first commencing, and after it has begun to subside, the recoveries may considerably exceed the deaths in number.
-During the height of the epidemic the proportion of deaths to attacks is very much greater.
+During the height of the epidemic the proportion of deaths to attacks is very much greater, the fatal cases greatly exceeding in numbers the recoveries.